leizhougetbetter/IAD/README.md

 #### Average abundance plot
 - *avgAbundance_a_0.m*: Matlab code for plotting the average abundance of strategy A as a function of the payoff entry $a_0$ for a single model setting.

+- *averageAbundanceA_beta.m*: Matlab code for plotting the average abundance of strategy A as a function of the selection intensity $\beta$ for two sets of aspirations.

+Please see the **Examples** folder to replicate the upper-left panels of Figure 1 and average abundance of strategy A with power-law distributed aspirations on scale-free networks.

 #### Others
 - *LICENSE*: MIT License